-Wawiwa Tech Training, a tech education provider focusing on the reskilling of people to tech jobs in high demand, design programs that aim to produce job-ready graduates, with coding skills, relevant soft skills, and hands-on experience in both hard and soft skills.
+Wawiwa, a tech education provider focusing on the reskilling of people to tech jobs in high demand, designs programs that aim to produce job-ready graduates, with coding skills, relevant soft skills, and hands-on experience in both hard and soft skills.

 Wawiwa’s proprietary Job-Effective Training (JET) design training methodology makes sure that the training experience feels a lot like everyday work at the future job role, be it a Full-Stack Developer or a Data Analyst.

-Wawiwa’s program lets students gradually acquire the skill of self-study and personal development.
+Wawiwa’s programs enable students to gradually acquire the skill of self-study and personal development.
 Working in pairs and teams, and reviewing one another’s code, gives students the opportunity to improve their communication and feedback skills.
-The project-based learning used by Wawiwa in its training necessitates students to develop problem-solving skills and a healthy approach to tackling new challenges.
+The project-based learning approach developed and applied in Wawiwa programs requires students to develop problem-solving skills and a healthy approach to tackling new challenges.